DarkSideForMyself/BB84-Simulated/README.md

 Get Started
 ------------
 By running `main.py`, you will simulate the whole process in your computer's memory.
-The program prints Alice's(the Sender) and Bob's key(the Receiver) on the screen.
+The program prints Alice's (the Sender) and Bob's (the Receiver) keys on the screen.

 Just type

     python main.py

-By running `alice.py` and `bob.py` at the same time, you will simulate the whole process using https://quantum.ludlows.org/channel as a quantum channel to transmit an simulated quantum.
+By running `alice.py` and `bob.py` at the same time, you will simulate the whole process using https://quantum.ludlows.org/channel as a quantum channel to transmit simulated quantums.
 The two scripts print Alice's(the Sender) and Bob's (the Receiver) keys seperately.
 Be sure to run them within the same directory because they use 3 local files to communicate with each other.

     python alice.py &
     python bob.py &